-Have you ever handed out a math worksheet and watched your student’s eye glaze over?
+Have you ever handed out a subtraction with regrouping worksheet and watched your student’s eye glaze over?

 And yes, unless you’re just beginning to teach your class how to regroup with subtraction, they probably do know what to do – most of the time.

-Often little mistakes start to creep into their work – working from left to right (subtracting the hundreds first), forgetting to decompose the number first, confusing the sequence of regrouping with addition to that of subtraction.
+But little mistakes can start to creep into their work – working from left to right (subtracting the hundreds first), forgetting to decompose the number first, confusing regrouping with addition to that of subtraction.

-Often when you leave a concept too long before you revise it again, kids forget or get confused.
+Often when you leave a concept for too long kids forget or get confused.

-But do we really want to give out math sheets to help them revise the concept?
-All the time!
+Do we really want to give out math worksheets to help them revise the concept?
+Math games are much more engaging!

-Use Math Games to consolidate subtraction with regrouping
+Use Math Games to Practice Subtraction with Regrouping

-Games are a perfect way to make consolidating concepts such as subtraction with regrouping fun.
+Games are a great way to make consolidating concepts such as subtraction with regrouping fun.

-By using accountability sheets you can see the working out and gain a clear idea of who understands the concept and who doesn’t, making it ideal for assessment.
+By using recording sheets you can see the working out and gain a clear idea of who understands the concept and who doesn’t, making it ideal for assessment.

-Because the answers are already on the game board if the answers don’t correlate students need to check their work to find where they made the mistake.
+With regrouping games, the answers are already on the game board.
+If they can’t find their answer, students need to check their work to find where they made the mistake.

-When a child can’t find out where they went wrong when completing an equation, often their partner can if you have mixed skills in the group.
-This makes it perfect for peer teaching – something that isn’t possible when students are all independently answering problems on a worksheet.
+When a child can’t find out where they went wrong, often another player can if you have a mixed skills ability group.
+This makes it perfect for peer tutoring – something that isn’t possible when students are independently answering problems on a worksheet.